ministryofpromise/tlp/README.md

 ## Installation

-tlp uses setuptools, so installation of the module is as easy as cloning into it, and running:
+tlp can be found on PyPi, and installed with:

+    $ pip install tlp

+you are also able to clone this repo, and run:

-    $ setup.py
+    $ python setup.py install

 ## Dependencies